600 N Broad St, New Orleans, LA 70119

 Come celebrate the 16th annual PhotoNOLA Opening Reception at the Broadside.
 This inspiring, creative, and fun evening event will feature photographic works from an array of visual artists and photographers.
 We are partnering with Another Gulf Is Possible to highlight the ongoing crisis in relief efforts due to the Hurricane Ida storm.
 Photographic work from staff photographers at the Times-Picayune will showcase the devastation and resilience of the residents of Southern Louisiana and the relief still necessary to rebuild.

-Also featuring artists from Photoville’s We, Women project which opens on the Lafitte Greenway early this December, we are embracing Gulf South photography.
+Also featuring artists from Photoville’s We, Women project which opens on the Lafitte Greenway early this December.
 Work featured by local photographers Ashley Teamer and Annie Flanagan, New Orleans artists with We, Women’s project THE POWER OF WE (opens on the Lafitte Greenway early this December.)
 Work from their project TK, a collaboration with Dillard University women’s basketball team, is displayed on billboards throughout the city.
 Images from this project will be digitally projected in 4k at the outdoor Broadside theatre here in New Orleans.

 Tickets are $25, and include one drink ticket and popcorn.
 Purchase ticket here.